2023 Special Olympics World Summer Games

-The 2023 Special Olympics World Summer Games, also Special Olympics World Games Berlin 2023 (Special Olympics Weltspiele 2023), will be the 16th Special Olympics, being held in Berlin, Germany.
-It will mark the first time that Germany has hosted the Special Olympics World Games.
-The Special Olympics will last eight days, starting from 17 June to 25 June 2023.
-There will be about 7,000 athletes and Unified partners from approximately 170 countries to compete in 24 sports, with 3,000 coaches and 20,000 volunteers.
+The 2023 Special Olympics World Summer Games, officially known as the XVI Special Olympic World Games or Special Olympics World Games Berlin 2023 (Special Olympics Weltspiele 2023), were the 16th summer Special Olympics.
+Held in Berlin, Germany, the Special Olympics lasted nine days, from 17 to 25 June 2023.
+It marked the first time that Germany has hosted the Special Olympics World Games.
+About 6,500 athletes and unified partners from approximately 178 countries competed in 26 sports, supported by 3,000 coaches and 18,000 volunteers.

 Host selection

-The bid process opened in November 2017.
-Germany was the only country that was interested of hosting the games after previously withdrawn their 2019 bid.
+The bid process was opened in November 2017.
 Berlin, Germany was selected as the host city on 13 November 2018 at the Global Athlete Congress in Santo Domingo, Dominican Republic.
 On 30 January 2020, Berlin was officially confirmed as the host city for the games.